Bryan Trottier: Early life

 Trottier grew up in the town of Val Marie, Saskatchewan, Canada, located between Swift Current and the Montana border with his parents and four siblings.
 His father was of Cree Métis descent, and his mother is of Irish origin.
 He experienced racism as a child, but his parents encouraged him to be proud of his native heritage.
 Trottier has one older sister, Carol, and three younger siblings, Kathy, Monty and Rocky.
 Monty played professional minor league hockey, and Rocky played in 38 games for the New Jersey Devils.

 Growing up in the 1960s, Trottier wanted to be like his idol Jean Béliveau.
 When he was learning to skate, his father would clear out the dam on the creek across their home with a machete, to create a surface to practice on.

-As a child, Trottier played for the Climax Hockey Team in Climax, Saskatchewan and for the Swift Current Broncos as a junior.
+As a child, Trottier played for the Climax Hockey Team in Climax, Saskatchewan.
+He joined the Swift Current Broncos in 1972.
+It was with the Broncos that he met Tiger Williams, who he credited with teaching key lessons (such as fighting) to Trottier.
+In one instance, a homesick Trottier was debating on quitting hockey, even planning to go back to school after having arrived back home for Christmas.
+Williams arrived at his house and insisted on him coming back with to the Broncos, which worked out for Trottier, who credited him as making hockey become fun again.
+In that season, Trottier recorded 157 total points in 135 games.
+Playing with the Lethbridge Broncos in the 1974–75 WCHL season. he had 46 goals and 98 assists in 67 games and was named league MVP.